JuanCarlosBio/juancarlos_portfolio_eng/about.md

 <p>
   <h2><strong>🎓 My Education</strong>:</h2>

-  I am a <u>Graduate in Biology</u> from the <i>University of La Laguna (ULL)</i>, due to my interest in the life sciences and how to make decisions based on scientific knowledge to solve problems.
+  I am a <u>Biology graduate</u> from the <i>University of La Laguna (ULL)</i>, due to my interest in the life sciences and how to make decisions based on scientific knowledge to solve problems.
 </p>

 <p>